Do you love vintage road bikes? Are you a bit eco-conscious at heart and don't want to buy a new bike? Do people say you "have moths in your wallet"?

 - wrap the new rim tape flat, starting from the valve hole

-When should you change your bike tire?
+When should you replace your bike tire?

 - every 2,000 to 5,000 km